jensenlab/PlatePlan/README.md

 	* 4.7 To test if it installed correctly, run `python` to start a Python shell in your terminal.
 Then run `import gurobipy`.
 If there are no errors, the Gurobi interface has installed successfully!
 5. You are ready to make your first PlatePlan protocol
 # Structure
-In order to define an experiment, the user needs to define the input Ingredients: Solutions, Reagents, and Stocks.
+In order to define an experiment, the user needs to define the input **Ingredients**: **Solutions**, **Reagents**, and **Stocks**.
 Stocks represent the physical analog of Solutions which are virtual themselves.
 Solutions can consist of single or multiple reagents, as long as you define a concentration for each.

 ## Ingredients
 ### Reagents
 Reagents are the smallest unit of the experiment you are planning, usually a singular component/reagent.
-They have two
+They have 3
 properties:

-`id`: An identifier string of the reagent, e.g. 'sodium_chloride' `name`: A secondary name of the reagent, e.g. 'NaCl' `molecular_weight`: A string of the molecular weight, e.g. '58.44 g/mol'
+`id`: An identifier string of the reagent, e.g. 'sodium_chloride'

+`name`: A secondary name of the reagent, e.g. 'NaCl'

+`molecular_weight`: A string of the molecular weight, e.g. '58.44 g/mol'

 ### Solutions
 Solutions are composed of one or more `Reagent.id` and their concentrations in solution.
 Solutions represent both the solutions you are dispensing and the solutions you are trying to make.
 They are composed of 3 components:
 properties:

-`id`: A string of the solution name, e.g. 'sodium_chloride' `reagents`: A dictionary mapping Reagent.id -> concentration (as string), e.g.
+`id`: A string of the solution name, e.g. 'sodium_chloride'

+`reagents`: A dictionary mapping Reagent.id -> concentration (as string), e.g.

->
->     {
+     {
->	       'sodium_chloride' : '50 mg/L',
+	       'sodium_chloride' : '50 mg/L',
->	       'sodium_carbonate' : '50 mg/L'
+	       'sodium_carbonate' : '50 mg/L'
->	  }
+	 }

 `solvent`: A string of the solvent